nickhuangcyh/nickhuangcyh.github.io/_i18n/en/_posts/2025-07-24-intro-to-ai-agents-mcp-rag-llm.md

 # 🧠 AI Agent Series (Part 1): Demystifying AI Agents, MCP, LLM, and RAG

-> Written by a seasoned software engineer, this article will help you truly understand AI, AI Agents, and the core technologies behind them in a clear and professional way.

 ---

 ## 🤖 What is AI?